 Fiber in a banana helps you live longer

 Furthermore, a 2017 study, that analyzed data from over 2 million people, found significantly reduced mortality risk, for people who consumed more fruits.
 Every extra 200g of fruit intake per day, meant 15% less risk to die early (1).
 Some fruits, such as apples, pears, berries, oranges, mandarins, lemons, and bananas, had a greater effect on lowering the risk of dying early, though.

-Another study found that elderly with cardiovascular diseases, who consumed more than 210g of fruit daily had a significantly lower risk of premature death by about 40%.
+Another study found that elderly people with cardiovascular diseases, who consumed more than 210g of fruit daily, had a significantly lower risk of premature death by about 40%.

 Another UK study found that consuming 7 portions of fruits daily reduced the risk of dying from cardiovascular diseases by 43% as compared to eating only 2.5 portions of fruits per day.

 According to data from the US Department of Agriculture, a banana has 2.6g of dietary fiber per 100g.
 Practically, a medium banana has about 3.1g of fiber, and a large banana may contain more than 3.9g of fiber, or 14% DV (Daily Value)!

 Unripe green bananas are rich in resistant starches; a type of insoluble fiber.
 For instance, a medium green unripe banana contains about 5g of resistant starches.

 In contrast, green bananas are pretty rich in insoluble fiber.
 As a banana matures, it becomes richer in soluble fiber.

 Soluble fiber dissolves in water, keeping more volume in the stomach.
 So, soluble fiber keeps us full for longer, helping us lose body weight.
 On the other hand, insoluble fiber doesn’t dissolve in water.
 Insoluble fiber can easy defecation.